ratwolfzero/hopalong/README.md

 $$

-The color scheme is based on the pixel density, i.e. how often a pixel of the image is hit during the iteration

-You can run the program from the command line in a terminal for example ./hopalong a b c num,  if you are using MacOs

-The number of iterations (num) can be entered as integer or in exponential form such as 1e6
+The color scheme is based on the pixel density, i.e. how often a pixel of the image is hit during the iteration You can run the program from the command line in a terminal for example ./hopalong a b c num,  if you are using MacOs The number of iterations (num) can be entered as integer or in exponential form such as 1e6

 Example ./hopalomg 2 1 0 1e6

-also have a look to my Python version:
+Also have a look to my Python version:
 <https://github.com/ratwolfzero/hopalong_python>

 ----------------------------------------------------------------------------------------------------------------------------------------------------